flogvit/RbmAndroidClient/README.md

 ```

-You can get the response in two ways
+You can get the response in two ways.
+The first way will
+catch all responses to the "your.command" requests

 ```java